usmanmehmood55/genetic_algorithm/README.md

 ### Genome Initializations

 After initializing the target genome, two new parent genomes, and `n` number of offspring genomes are initialized.
-There genes are selected randomly from the gene pool.
+Their genes are selected randomly from the gene pool.
 This creation is done in the `genome_create()` function.
 The number of offspring is currently hardcoded in the `OFFSPRING_COUNT` macro in [`main.c`](main.c).